bpinela/graphQL/README.md

-# GraphQL Study Projects
+# GraphQL Chat

-This repository contains various projects centered around GraphQL, created for personal study purposes.
-The focus is on using Apollo Server, GraphQL-Request, and Apollo Client as GraphQL clients.
+This is a project used in the [GraphQL by Example](https://www.udemy.com/course/graphql-by-example/?referralCode=7ACEB04674F000BAC061) course.

+It shows how to use subscriptions with Apollo Server for Express, Apollo Client, and GraphQL-WS.